mattwynne/the/README.md

     require 'the/cucumber'

+## Install

+Just add this to your Gemfile.
+You'll probably want to put it in your :test group, like so:-

+    group :test do
+      ...
+      gem 'the'
+      ...
+    end

+Then give it some `bundle install`.

 ## Wot No Tests?

 Yeah, I know.
 I've extracted this from a project, so there ain't none... yet.
 Want to help?